algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 - Use flutter to create the application
 - Front End
-- Search by location
+- Filter by location
 - Chat
-- Like, pass and cancel button
+- Like, pass and cancel buttons
-- Cancel profile in a case of unexpected like
-- Anonymization of candidates profile
+- Anonymization of candidates profiles
 - Create account
+- Login
+- Setting

 #### 1.4.2 Out of Scope
 - Back End